salvagedstrings/salvagedstrings/README.md

 **c+h always allowed and encouraged!**

-fnaf/dsaf fandoms int! i dont really want to interact with any other fandoms, and may ignore you
+fnaf/dsaf fandoms int! i dont really want to interact with any other fandoms :']

 ───〃★